mikaello/go-iof-xml/README.md

 Go structs generated from IOF XSD v3 and v2.

+There also some marshaller utils in the `pkg/marshallers` package to help you convert XML files to Go structs and back.

 ## Related

 - Java classes for IOF XML v3 and v2: